jack-mil/atpg-toolkit/README.md

 ## More docs WIP

+Reference:
+> Miron Abramovici, M. A. Breuer, and A. D. Friedman, *Digital Systems Testing and Testable Design*.
+Wiley-IEEE Press, 1994.

 > *This project implements textbook concepts for a course on digital
 > systems test generation.
 It is not recommended for any critical or